 Filing a disclosure is your first step towards commercialization at U of T. U of T has a flexible process that allows Inventors to take personal ownership and commercialize their invention on their own.
-Alternatively, you can offer ownership to U of T if you wish to take advantage of the commercialization services provided by U of T and MaRS Innovation (MI).
+Alternatively, you can offer ownership to U of T if you wish to take advantage of the commercialization services provided by U of T’s Innovations and Partnerships Office (IPO).
 In either situation, faculty have an obligation to disclose their inventions to U of T.

 If the work that led to the invention was done at another institution (e.g. at one of the hospitals affiliated with U of T) or did not use any U of T resources, contact the appropriate hospital research office or the other institution’s technology transfer office.

-If you believe that what you have developed does not fall under the Inventions Policy and wish to confirm, please fill out the Declaration of Invention with No Significant Use Form and submit it to the Intellectual Property Officer via email at firstname.lastname@example.org.
+If you believe that what you have developed does not fall under the Inventions Policy and wish to confirm, please fill out the Declaration of Invention with No Significant Use Form and submit it to IPO’s Intellectual Property Officer at firstname.lastname@example.org.

-- Submit the signed form to the Intellectual Property Officer.
+- Submit the signed form to IPO.
 An electronic copy can be submitted via email to email@example.com

-- If a research partner or sponsor has an option to license your invention, we will notify the partner that an invention has been made and await their response prior to additional action being taken.
+- If a research partner or sponsor has an option to license your invention, we will notify the partner that an invention disclosure has been submitted and await their response before additional action is taken.

-- If there are no sponsor obligations and you request personal ownership, the Intellectual Property Officer will provide you with assignment documentation shortly after requested.
+- If there are no sponsor obligations and you request personal ownership, the Intellectual Property Officer will provide you with assignment documentation shortly after your request is made.

 - If you wish to assign the invention to U of T, specialists at IPO will evaluate the novelty and commercial potential of the invention before accepting it into U of T’s portfolio.